-Plan Content: Future Land Use Plan (The minimum for a local unit of government with zoning) Where the element is found in the Fact Book Where the element is found in the Plan Where the element is found in other adopted plans Where the element is found in the optional summary, poster, pamphlet, etc. This is something we want to add to our next plan(s)

-All of the parts for a general plan, above.

-The arrangement of future land uses, as well as the intensity and density of such uses

-An explanation of the degree to which

-future land uses are, or are not,

-compatible with the future land use plans and zoning regulations of

-adjoining jurisdictions (or municipalities

-within the county) or the management

-plans of state or federal agencies with

-public lands within the local unit of
+Plan Content: Future Land Use Plan (The minimum for a local unit of government with zoning) Where the element is found in the Fact Book Where the element is found in the Plan Where the element is found in other adopted plans Where the element is found in the optional summary, poster, pamphlet, etc. This is something we want to add to our next plan(s) All of the parts for a general plan, above.
+The arrangement of future land uses, as well as the intensity and density of such uses An explanation of the degree to which future land uses are, or are not, compatible with the future land use plans and zoning regulations of adjoining jurisdictions (or municipalities within the county) or the management plans of state or federal agencies with public lands within the local unit of government Future land use shall be described in the text and depicted on a future land use map showing the general location and arrangement of future land uses, but not parcel lines.
+A future transportation network, including, but not limited to, roads and streets, bridges, railroads, airports, bicycle paths, and pedestrian ways.
+Provision for a network of electronic communication facilities.

-government

-Future land use shall be described in the

-text and depicted on a future land use

-map showing the general location and arrangement of future land uses, but not

-parcel lines.

-A future transportation network,

-including, but not limited to, roads and

-streets, bridges, railroads, airports,

-bicycle paths, and pedestrian ways.

-Provision for a network of electronic

-communication facilities.

-Future capital facilities.
-A zoning plan for the control of the

-height, area, bulk, density, location, and

-use of buildings and premises, for

-current and future zoning districts.

-An explanation of the zoning plan's

-relationship to the future land use plan.

-A description of how the community

-intends to move from present conditions

-illustrated on the current zoning map

-and described in the zoning plan to the proposed future relationship of land uses

-illustrated on the future land use map.

-mustrated on the future fand use map.

-Plan Content: Future Land Use Plan (The minimum for a local unit of government with zoning) Where the element is found in the Fact Book Where the element is found in the Plan Where the element is found in other adopted plans Where the element is found in the optional summary, poster, pamphlet, etc. This is something we want to add to our next plan(s) A discussion of measures considered and included in the development of the future land use plan to avoid possible takings of private property without just compensation if land use regulations were to be subsequently adopted or amended consistent with the plan.
+Plan Content: Future Land Use Plan (The minimum for a local unit of government with zoning) Where the element is found in the Fact Book Where the element is found in the Plan Where the element is found in other adopted plans Where the element is found in the optional summary, poster, pamphlet, etc. This is something we want to add to our next plan(s) Future capital facilities.
+A zoning plan for the control of the height, area, bulk, density, location, and use of buildings and premises;, for current and future zoning districts; how future land use map relates to the zoning ordinance map; proposed regulations by zoning district; criteria used to consider rezoning consistent with the master plan.
+An explanation of the zoning plan's relationship to the future land use plan.
+Explanation of studies for regulation of special provisions such as: parking requirements, sign regulations, application of planned unit developments, groundwater/wellhead protection, road access management, agriculture regulations, energy (solar and wind), marijuana, etc., as applicable.
+A description of how the community intends to move from present conditions illustrated on the current zoning map and described in the zoning plan to the proposed future relationship of land uses illustrated on the future land use map.
+A discussion of measures considered and included in the development of the future land use plan to avoid possible takings of private property without just compensation if land use regulations were to be subsequently adopted or amended consistent with the plan.
 Each of the elements of a future land use plan, above, should incorporate goals, objectives, policies, and strategies to be employed in fulfilling the plan Each element of a future land use plan should utilize maps and, if helpful, plats, charts, and tables.
 Maps, plats, charts, and tables should be accompanied by descriptive explanatory text.